TheGrum/renderview/README.md

 # Model-View-Controller #

 Basically, this is a View+Controller combination that operates on a Model you write - except that for many tasks, the built-in models will suffice, and all you have to implement is an image generation function.
+(Technically, I suppose, it is actually splitting the View into two parts, one that you writefor the image generation, and one that RenderView sets up for editing parameters.)

 # RenderView #